-Canadian patriotism is like a sixty -year marriage; although physical expressions of love may be few, its real strength lies in respectful sharing, tolerance, and peace.
+Canadian patriotism is like a sixty -year marriage; although physical expressions of love may be less frequent, its real strength lies in respectful sharing, tolerance, and peace.

 This Canada Day, may we all appreciate what Canadians so strongly and quietly share,

 … and maybe have some pancakes.